aldum/learnyouanelm.github.io/pages/04-syntax-in-functions.md

 ```

 the compiler will notice that we haven't accounted for all possibilites,
-either by specifying a pattern for every possible value of c, or by
+either by specifying a pattern for every possible value of `c`, or by
 including a wildcard that matches on every value.
 It will say:

 ```